 Yet death, I am reminded by yesterday’s snake, is not an end, but a beginning.
 Decayed life breeds new life in that ever-lasting cycle.
 How can I forget the wisdom of Shesha?
 Did I not write his story upon the pages too?

 Briefly, today, I thought about fairies.
 Sue had reblogged a post about the fey and for some wonderful moments, I was transported into the realm of magic not often seen.
-Perhaps that was why I was lead by the turkey feather, which floated up from the blackened road as though wanting to be seen.
+Perhaps that was why I was led by the turkey feather, which floated up from the blackened road as though wanting to be seen.
 To be caught, as I drove home.
-So I took the ever-willing dog for a walk, and there it was still.
+So I took the ever-willing dog for a walk, and there it was.
 In the middle of the road.
-Large, curved and perfect.
+Large, curved, and perfect.
 Banded in brown.
 A solitary turkey feather waiting for my hand to receive its gift.

 Reblogging this wonderful post on the mouse/rat as an animal messenger by Julianne Victoria:

 Sometime Spirit likes to hammer the point home until we get it.
 I find this happens when I am really being called to shift and get rid of old energies and systems of belief that are not serving my highest good.
 Since my mind likes to work with symbols and metaphors, I often get these messages in the form of animals and vividly detailed dreams.
 When I put all the pieces together the puzzle becomes complete and I really “get it.”

 I’ll share my most recent series of messages as an example.
 It’s rather amusing when one lets go of self-frustration.
 Two nights ago I had a series of vivid dreams, of which I would now recall in more detail had I written them right down after waking.
 But, I think what I retained was enough to get Spirit’s point across, especially when combined with the other messengers that ensued.